Do we find books or do they find us?

 As for me, I like it up here.
 The luxurious white noise that muffles most sounds.
 I try to have moments of slowness in my life, of being more deliberate in my actions.
 But I always feel that my thoughts are clearest when I'm in motion, in flux between one place and the next.
 Airplanes are a place when I can infallibly concentrate on reading, letting the hum-hum of the airplane cushion the world a bit.
 It is these times when words are the most poignant, for better or for worse.

-From my carry-on I pull a thin book that I purchased the day prior.
-It was a misty Irish day and I found refuge from the rain in a small, warm bookshop in Carrigaline.
-I was actually avidly scouring the shelves for the book Silence by Erling Kagge in order to have this book for my flight, yet in this search another title caught my attention.
+From my carry-on, I pull a thin book that I purchased the day prior.
+It was a misty Irish day, and I found refuge from the rain in a small, warm bookshop in Carrigaline.
+I was actually avidly scouring the shelves for the book Silence by Erling Kagge in order to have this book for my flight, yet in this search, another title caught my attention.
 Or maybe it was the cover - which was inhabited by a large ominous black crow.
 Grief is the Thing with Feathers by Max Porter.

 I skimmed through the introduction and quickly realized it was the story of a family who had lost their mother.
 I put it back down and brushed it off.
 I'm familiar with the story.

 But shortly after, I was still drawn back to it and read the first couple pages.
 Immediately I found it to be incredibly clever.
 The story is told by three people; the father who lost his wife, the collective voice of two young boys who lost their mother, and finally the Crow.
-A type of bird who is commonly associated with death and dying in literary references, is curiously bringing life back into this family of three, by promising (or threatening?) to stay until he is no longer needed.
+A type of bird which is commonly associated with death and dying in literary references, is curiously bringing life back into this family of three, by promising (or threatening?) to stay until he is no longer needed.

 I slipped the book back on the shelf with a mental note for a later date.

-After learning from the bookstore owner that the title I originally wanted was not actually released yet, I turn back towards the shelf for a third time and finally caved, leaving with Grief is the Thing with Feathers.
+After learning from the bookstore owner that the title I originally wanted was not actually released yet, I turn back towards the shelf for the third time and finally caved, leaving with Grief is the Thing with Feathers.

 Do we find books or do they find us?